kyraropmet/session-rec/README.md

             example_multiple.yml to predict the remaining items of the session.
         </li>
     </ul>
-At the end of the experiments, you can find the list of recommended items under the folder "recommendations".
+At the end of the experiments, you can find the list of recommended items under the folder Results with the suffix "Saver@".

 <h2>How to Run It</h2>
 <ol>